oripress/oripress.github.io/_pages/about.md

 Hi, I'm Ori!
 I'm a graduate student at the University of Tübingen and the International Max Planck Research School for Intelligent Systems (IMPRS-IS), working in [Matthias Bethge's lab](https://bethgelab.org).

 I'm interested in closing the gap between how machine learning models perform in known benchmarks versus their performance in more complicated real-world scenarios.
+During my PhD, I had the privilege of collaborating with [Ravid Shwartz-Ziv](https://www.ravid-shwartz-ziv.com/), [Yann LeCun](http://yann.lecun.com/), and [Ofir Press](https://ofir.io/).

 Previously, I graduated from Tel Aviv University with a BSc in Mathematics and an MSc in Computer Science, advised by [Lior Wolf](https://www.cs.tau.ac.il/~wolf/).